What Is Crypto Futures Trading? Complete Guide

 This isn’t a bug, it’s how the system is designed.
 The platform closes your trade automatically to protect its funds, not yours.

-💡 Funding rates, market volatility, and your margin type (e.g., cross vs. isolated) all influence how quickly this can happen — especially during sharp market moves.
+Funding rates, market volatility, and your margin type (e.g., cross vs. isolated) all influence how quickly this can happen, particularly during sharp market moves.

-Most beginners don’t realize how little price movement it takes to get wiped out — especially when using high leverage or applying cross margin to their entire balance.
-Our data from 1.5 million calculations shows this is one of the top causes of unexpected liquidations.
+Most retail traders don’t realize how little price movement it takes to get wiped out, particularly when using high leverage or applying cross margin to their entire balance.
+Data from 1.5 million calculations shows this is one of the top causes of unexpected liquidations.

 Why crypto traders use futures